We represent property owners

 Matter Fit

-A serious property recovery matter usually has three parts: a real loss, a responsible party or coverage path, and evidence that connects the problem to the money.
+A serious construction or insurance recovery matter usually has three parts: a real loss, a responsible party or coverage path, and evidence that connects the problem to the money needed to repair the property.

 Start with a short summaryRepair cost, delay, lost rent, reduced value, business interruption, or an underpaid claim.